• Skip to primary navigation

 Step-By-Step Instructions

-In a medium saucepan, heat water and monk fruit sweetener over medium heat until the sweetener has completely dissolved, stirring occasionally.
+Step 1: In a medium saucepan, heat water and monk fruit sweetener over medium heat until the sweetener has completely dissolved, stirring occasionally.

-Remove the saucepan from heat and stir in salt, cocoa powder, and vanilla extract until well combined.
+Step 2: Remove the saucepan from heat and stir in salt, cocoa powder, and vanilla extract until well combined.

-Cover the dish with plastic wrap and refrigerate until the mixture is chilled, at least 2 hours or overnight.
+Step 3: Cover the dish with plastic wrap and refrigerate until the mixture is chilled, at least 2 hours or overnight.

-Pour the mixture into an ice cream maker and churn for approximately 20 minutes, until the sorbet has thickened.
+Step 4: Pour the mixture into an ice cream maker and churn for approximately 20 minutes, until the sorbet has thickened.

-Transfer the sorbet to a freezer-safe container and freeze until firm, at least 2 hours or overnight.
+Step 5: Transfer the sorbet to a freezer-safe container and freeze until firm, at least 2 hours or overnight.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-top view of chocolate sorbet scooped in a dish.
+Chocolate sorbet scoops in a glass dish.

 Expert Tips

-• Use high-quality cocoa powder.
-Using high-quality unsweetened cocoa powder will ensure that your sorbet has the best possible chocolate flavor.
+• Use high quality cocoa powder.
+Using high quality unsweetened cocoa powder will ensure that your sorbet has the best possible chocolate flavor.

 • Dissolve the sweetener completely.
 It's important to dissolve the monk fruit sweetener completely in the water before adding the cocoa powder and vanilla extract.
 This will ensure that the sweetener is evenly distributed and that the sorbet has a smooth, creamy texture.